Here’s the Problem

 As a graduate of the Virginia Military Institute, I have the utmost respect for our veterans and their commitment to putting service before self.
 With nearly one in ten Virginians being a veteran, our Commonwealth is a proud home to many returning to civilian life.
-We must do all that we can to support our veterans like they do for us.
+We must do all that we can to support our veterans as they do for us.

-First, we must work to ensure that veterans can get the care that they need — beginning with stronger access to quality and affordable healthcare.
+We must work to ensure that veterans can get the care that they need — beginning with stronger access to quality and affordable healthcare.
 Veterans from rural areas are especially disadvantaged when accessing physicians and healthcare providers.
 Additionally, research shows that 91% of veterans live with severe mental health conditions, and we must take this crisis seriously.

 - Proposed amendments to the state budget to restore two key workforce development programs that help veterans enter the workforce — Virginia’s Job Investment Program and Virginia’s Talent Accelerator Program.